ubu2020user/NeuronalNetwork-in-R/README.md

 # NeuronalNetwork-in-R
 This project was an attempt of a **proof of concept** to create a NeuronalNetwork from scratch.
+The language was learned and used in a months time.

 # General Notice #
 This achievement was completed as part of the course for an examination module.